findabee2/findabee2/README.md

-### Hi, you can call me Josh.
+### Welcome!
+I'm Josh.

-I am an experienced information technology professional and educator at the Centre for IT at Wintec in Hamilton, New Zealand, where I teach across the Certificate, Diploma, and Degree levels of Applied Information Technology.
+I am an experienced information technology professional and educator.
+I currently teach at the Centre for IT at Wintec in Hamilton, New Zealand, across the Certificate, Diploma, and Degree levels of Applied Information Technology.

-With a wealth of experience in Business and  IT fields, I developed and worked on integrated information systems, built reliable network infrastructure, and managed digital transformation projects.
+With a wealth of experience in Business and  IT fields, I conducted business analysis, designed and implemented integrated information systems, built reliable network infrastructure, and managed digital transformation projects.

 Over the years, I successfully collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.